amplify-education/terrawrap/README.md

 ### Plugins

 Terrawrap supports automatically downloading provider plugins by configuring the `.tf_wrapper` file as specified above.
+This is a temporary workaround until Terraform 0.13 is released with built-in support for automatically downloading plugins and plugin registries are available for hosting private plugins.

 Terrawrap will first try to download platform specific versions of plugins by downloading them from `<plugin url>/<system type>/<architecture type>`.
 If Terrawrap is unable to download from the platform specific URL then it will try to download directly from the given plugin url directly instead.